wofr06/lesspipe/README.md

 produce colored output.

 ### 5.3 Colored listing of tar file contents
-If the executable tarcolor is installed, then the listing of tar file contents is colored in a similar fashion as directory contents.
+If the executable archive_color is installed, then the listing of tar file contents is colored in a similar fashion as directory contents.

 ## 6. Calling less from standard input